Ketel Marte Player Props: Diamondbacks vs. Guardians

 Ketel Marte At The Plate

+- He has hit a long ball in 15.4% of his games this season, and 3.5% of his plate appearances.

-- In 32.8% of his games this season, Marte has driven in at least one run.
-In eight of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 21 games this year (32.3%), Marte has picked up an RBI, and in eight of those games (12.3%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.